shubhxyz/Demo/README.md

 # Demo
-This is my First epository.
+This is my First Repository.